3MAH/3mah.github.io/_pages/simcoon.md

 Here are the main features:

-* Simcoon provides both a C++ and a Python API for flexibility and accessibility
+* simcoon provides both a C++ and a Python API for flexibility and accessibility
 * Built on the Armadillo linear algebra library and FTensor for advanced tensor operations, providing a balance between speed and ease of use
 * Thermomechanical solver for material point analysis and composite effective property prediction
 * Constitutive models for anisotropic elasticity, plasticity, viscoelasticity, and phase transformation